The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Results

 where $^*$ indicates the standardized power-transformed variables.
 Alternatively, the equivalent model can be expressed in terms of the values in the original composition using power-transformed variables and no standardization, where the magnitude and order of the coefficients changes according to the ranges of the different predictors:

-Whichever form is reported, it should be remembered that the effect sizes are applicable to very small changes in the predictors, and should not be taken as linear effects as in regular regression.
+Whichever form is reported, it should be remembered that the effect sizes are applicable to infinitesimal (i.e., very small) changes in the predictors, and should not be taken as linear effects as in regular regression.
+Like partial derivatives, these are measures of local changes.
 This is due to a change in one compositional value affecting all the others.
 For example, suppose all the predictors are at their mean values.
 The value of the regression equation in (\ref{RegressionModel}), including the constant is computed to be 2.583, back-transformed to a probability of Crohn's disease equal to 0.930 ($p = e^{2.583}/(1+e^{2.583}) = 0.930$).
 Suppose the compositional mean value of Roseburia is multiplied by 20, which is still within the range of this bacteria's observed values.
 Simply making this increment and applying the model to the new set of power-transformed values results in the value 0.667.
 This back-transforms to a probability of 0.661, less than 0.930, as expected since Roseburia's coefficient in the regression is negative.

 But one cannot simply change a compositional value as one would do with regular statistical variables, since the other compositional values are affected by the change.
 Hence, the increased value of Roseburia has to be compensated by a decrease in the compositional values of the other bacteria.
 Applying a proportional decrease to the other bacteria to obtain a composition that sums to 1 and applying the model formula leads now to a value of 0.607 and a back-transformed probability of 0.647, which would be a more accurate estimate of the effect of the Roseburia increase.